fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusNamespace.md

 ```

 ### -Location
-The Service Bus namespace location.
+Specifies the location of the Service Bus namespace.

 ```yaml
 Type: String